ZacASTaylor/Memory_Allocators/README.txt

-This is a collection of C memory allocators with differnt bench mark abilities.
+This is a collection of C memory allocators with differnt benchmark abilities.

 Please see the subdirectory instructions for details on how to use and run the specific allocators.